steveteuber/kubectl-graph/README.md

 #### Graphviz

 This `kubectl graph` command will fetch all running Pods in the namespace `kube-system` and outputs a graph in the DOT format.
-We could also pipe the output directly to the `dot` command line tool, which can create an image file of the graph:
+We could also pipe the output directly to the `dot` command, which can create an image file:

 ```
 kubectl graph pods --field-selector status.phase=Running -n kube-system | dot -T svg -o pods.svg